idealvin/coost/readme.md

 - The early English documents of co are translated by [Leedehai](https://github.com/Leedehai) and [daidai21](https://github.com/daidai21), special thanks!
 - [ruki](https://github.com/waruqi) has helped to improve the xmake building scripts, thanks in particular!
 - [izhengfan](https://github.com/izhengfan) provided cmake building scripts, thank you very much!
+- [SpaceIm](https://github.com/SpaceIm) has improved the cmake building scripts, and provided support for `find_package`.
+Really great help, thank you!